CrevsDaak/m7multikit/m7multikit/readme.txt

 Compatibility with GemRB is not yet implemented and completely untested.
 However, you're encouraged to try and report back any issue(s).

+Multiclass kit titles are not working correctly in the EE games, not even with the Set Title opcode.
+Last time I tried this it was in v1.3 so it might have changed, but Beamdog didn't drop a single line about this in the patch notes.

 		Section VI.
 Changelog
 		~~~~~~~~~~~~~~~~~~~~~

+Version 0.27.4:
+       * Fixed a bug that caused Wild Mages to get the incorrect amount
+       	  of XP drained to compensate the special Wild Mage spells' XP
+	  reward, which caused a great XP loss and if the character
+	  had less than 10,000 XP it would make them reach level 40 on
+	  every class.
+	* Updated to WeiDU 240.
+	* Added SoD compatibility.

 Version 0.27.3:
        * Licensed under the MIT License as per FlameWing's wishes